slackapi/bolt-python/docs/_advanced/lazy_listener.md

 However, apps running on FaaS or similar runtimes that don't allow you to run threads or processes after returning an HTTP response cannot follow this pattern.
 Instead, you should set the `process_before_response` flag to `True`.
 This allows you to create a listener that calls `ack()` and handles the event safely, though you still need to complete everything within 3 seconds.
 For events, while a listener doesn't need `ack()` method call as you normally would, the listener needs to complete within 3 seconds, too.

+Lazy listeners can be a solution for this issue.
 Rather than acting as a decorator, lazy listeners take two keyword args:
 * `ack: Callable`: Responsible for calling `ack()`
 * `lazy: List[Callable]`: Responsible for handling any time-consuming processes related to the event.
 The lazy function does not have access to `ack()`.
 </div>